DOE secretly shipped plutonium from South Carolina to Nevada

-The Justice Department notified a federal judge in Reno the government had already trucked the radioactive material to the site 70 miles (113 kilometers) north of Las Vegas when Nevada filed a request for an injunction to block the move in November.
+The Justice Department notified a federal judge in Reno that the government trucked in half of the radioactive material that it intends to store at the site 70 miles (113 kilometers) north of Las Vegas.
+Nevada had filed a request for an injunction to block the move in November.

 Nevada Gov. Steve Sisolak said he’s “beyond outraged by this completely unacceptable deception.”
 He said he’s working with Nevada’s congressional delegation to fight back against the U.S. government’s “reckless disregard” for the safety of Nevadans.